Hill figure: Long Man of Wilmington

 The Long Man of Wilmington is located on one of the steep slopes of Windover Hill, 6 mi northwest of Eastbourne.
 The figure is 227 ft tall and designed to look in proportion when viewed from below, and is shown holding two staves.
 The earliest record was made by the surveyor John Rowley in the year 1710.
 This drawing suggests that the original figure was a shadow or indentation in the grass, rather than the solid outline of a human figure.
 The staves were not depicted as a rake and scythe as was once thought, and the head was a helmet shape.
 Sir William Borrow's drawing of 1766 shows the figure holding a rake and a scythe, both shorter than the staves.

 Before 1874, the Long Man's outline was only visible in certain light conditions as a different shade in the hillside grass, or after a light fall of snow.
 In that year an antiquarian marked out the outline with yellow bricks, later cemented together.
 It has been claimed that the 'restoration' process distorted the position of the feet, an assertion backed up by several who had been familiar with the figure before 1874, and also by later resistivity surveys.

 It has also been suggested that it removed the Long Man's genitalia, though there is no historical or archaeological evidence which supports that claim.
 A wide range of dates of origin have been proposed for the Long Man, but more recent archaeological work done by the University of Reading suggests that the figure dates from the 16th or 17th century AD.

-Plymouth Hoe giants
+Plymouth Hoe Giants

 Until the early 17th century large outline images of the two giants, perhaps Gog and Magog (or Goemagot and Corineus) had for a long time been cut into the turf of Plymouth Hoe exposing the white limestone beneath.
 An early and explicit reference was made to them by Richard Carew in 1602.
 At one time these figures were periodically re-cut and cleaned but no trace of them remains today.

+Giant of Hindover Hill

+The Giant of Hindover Hill is a lost chalk hill figure believed to have once accompanied the original Litlington White Horse on Hindover Hill in Litlington, East Sussex.
+References to the figure appear in the 19th century, with some historians suggesting it resembled the nearby Long Man of Wilmington.
+It was reportedly known alongside the Wilmington figure as "Adam and Eve," and some accounts describe it as a female giant or goddess.
+By the early 20th century, mentions of the giant had largely disappeared, and by the 1920s, reports confirmed that both the horse and the figure had faded from view, with no clear evidence of their existence remaining.